 Please review our Supported Drones and Supported Devices articles for information on compatibility with your aircraft and operating system.

-1. Check that your mobile device OS and DroneDeploy and DJI Apps are fully Updated
+1. Check mobile device OS and DroneDeploy and DJI apps are fully updated

-First, please check your mobile device for iOS and Android updates.
+- First, check your mobile device for iOS and Android updates.

-Then, please check the App Store or the Google Play store for updates to DroneDeploy and DJI.
+- Next, check the App Store or the Google Play Store for updates to the DroneDeploy and DJI apps.

-DJI RC Pro Enterprise and DJI RC Plus App Download
+- For the DJI RC Pro Enterprise and DJI RC Plus/Plus 2 app download, see the relevant documentation

 You are always in control